danleitch/danleitch/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=Thunder-Chief)

-Hi, I'm a Jnr Full Stack Developer MERN (MongoDB, Express, React, Node), 🚀 Docker and Linux Enthusiast from Cape Town, South Africa.
+Hi, I'm Daniel a Jnr Full Stack Developer MERN (MongoDB, Express, React, Node), 🚀 Docker and Linux Enthusiast from Cape Town, South Africa.
 I am passionate about tech & and the open-source community.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here!